 If asked, confirm the question of the Windows User Account Control with Yes to allow the program to uninstall.
 The software uninstall dialog guides you through the uninstall process.

-Wait while the software is being removed.
+Wait while the software is removed.

-Confirm a system restart by clicking Yes.
+Confirm a system restart with Yes.

-After restarting the system, the software is removed, but there is still some custom data in the PRTG program directory.
+After the system restart, the software is removed, but there is still some custom data in the PRTG program directory.
 If you have uninstalled an entire PRTG installation or a remote probe installation, your monitoring data is still stored on the system.
 To completely remove all PRTG data, delete the PRTG Network Monitor folder as well as the Paessler\PRTG Network Monitor folder in the PRTG data directory.

-For more information on where the data is stored, see section Data Storage.
+For more information, see section Data Storage.